Nectarios Greek Orthodox Church and Shrine

 chapter in their service to Christ’s Holy Church.

-up to present.
+up to August 2021.
 After his faithful serving as a priest in his native land

 Greece from 1982 to 1999, Father Konstantinos Douvikas migrated here in